 Marymount - International School Rome

-Italy marks 80 years since Fosse Ardeatine massacre
+Italy remembers the Fosse Ardeatine massacre

-Rome remembers victims of the Fosse Ardeatine massacre.
+Rome commemorates victims of 1944 massacre.

 Via Rasella attack

-In a strike against the German forces occupying the city, Italian resistance fighters detonated a homemade bomb in a municipal rubbish cart on Via Rasella, near Piazza Barberini, targeting a column of the Bozen military police attached to the SS en route from Piazza del Popolo to its quarters in the Viminale, just off Via Nazionale.
+In a strike against the German forces occupying the city, Italian resistance fighters detonated a homemade bomb in a rubbish cart on Via Rasella, near Piazza Barberini, targeting a column of Bozen military police attached to the SS en route from Piazza del Popolo to its quarters in the Viminale, just off Via Nazionale.

 The bomb was ignited when the patrol turned into the narrow, steep street that runs parallel to Via del Tritone, between the Traforo and Palazzo Barberini, just a short walk from the Trevi Fountain.